Are silver prices going up in 2018 after lackluster gains last year? Learn what experts think, and then take our poll to let us know where you stand.

 In general, higher interest rates tend to put pressure on non-interest-bearing assets like gold and silver; conversely, when interest rates are lower, precious metals tend to perform better.
 However, last year there were three rate hikes, and gold prices rose instead of falling, while silver was relatively flat.

 The US Federal Reserve has raised rates on the back of an economy that has been “chugging along,” but it could slow the pace of rate increases if there is a change.
 Currently there is no consensus on how many hikes there will be in 2018, although the central bank is expected to keep raising rates.
+Indeed another rate hike happened again in June, making it the seventh in the past three years.

 3. Price manipulation